 - it contravenes public health regulations.

-What Is The English Language Requirement For Fiancé(e) Visa UK?
+What is the English Language Requirement for a Fiancé(e) Visa UK?

 The applicant must provide specified evidence that he/she: